dbateman/vscode-handlebars-preview/README.md

-# Handlemarj - Preview MJML+Handlebars
+# Handlemarj - Preview MJML+Handlebars Templates
-This is a simple extension of the [Handlebars Preview plugin](https://github.com/johnknoop/vscode-handlebars-preview) that performs the additional step of an MJML to HTML transform after the rendering of a HB template (HB->MJML->HTML).
+This is a simple extension of the [Handlebars Preview plugin](https://github.com/johnknoop/vscode-handlebars-preview) that performs the additional step of an MJML to HTML transform after the rendering of an HB template (HB->MJML->HTML).

 This is a convenient way to use the power of Handlebars features in an MJML workflow - great for data-driven HTML email production and the use of partials to avoid duplication of common email elements.